happyDomain/help/content/deploy/config.en.md

 `externalurl`
 : URL of the service, as it should appear in emails and content to the public.

+`disable-providers-edit`
+: Disallow all actions on provider (add/edit/delete), eg. for demo mode.

 #### Page layout